This work was undertaken as part of a nationwide monitoring and conservation programme.

 Mallard Duck

-Resident throughout the year, joined by migrants from Iceland and northern Europe
+Resident throughout the year, joined by migrants from Iceland and northern Europe.

 Males have green heads, yellow bills, white ring around the necks, grey underparts and black rump.